|Stools - Unusual Color|

 - Blood from lower GI tract bleeding

-- Medicines: red medicines (e.g., Amoxicillin), occasionally other medicines that turn red in the GI tract (e.g., Omnicef)
+- Medicines.
+Red medicines (like Amoxicillin).
+Sometimes, other medicines that turn red in the GI tract (such as Omnicef)

 - Blood from stomach bleeding (stomach acid turns blood to a dark, tar-like color)

-- Bile: Dark green stools from bile may look black under poor lighting.
-Smearing a piece of stool on white paper and looking at it under a bright light often confirms that the color is actually dark green.
+- Bile.
+Dark green stools from bile may look black under poor lighting.
+Smear a piece of stool on white paper.
+Look at it under a bright light.
+This often confirms that the color is really dark green.

 - Green stools are always normal, but they can be mistaken for black stools.

-- Green stools are more common in formula fed than breast fed infants, but normal with both.
+- Green stools are more common in formula fed than breastfed infants.
+It can be normal with both.